sahasatvik/Calculator/README.md

 ##Commands
-'Calculator' interprets expressions starting with '/' as 'commands'.
-These are special expressions which are not parsed as mathematical expressions, but as instructions to the 'Calculator'.
+`Calculator` interprets expressions starting with `/` as `commands`.
+These are special expressions which are not parsed as mathematical expressions, but as instructions to the `Calculator`.

 A complete list of commands :